ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-api/index.md

 </snippet>

 [[note]]
-| The `caseSensitivity` option also affects [Mini-Filter](/filter-set-mini-filter/#enabling-case-sensitive-searches) searches and the values presented in the [Filter List](/filter-set-filter-list/#enabling-value-case-sensitivity).
+| The `caseSensitive` option also affects [Mini-Filter](/filter-set-mini-filter/#enabling-case-sensitive-searches) searches and the values presented in the [Filter List](/filter-set-filter-list/#enabling-value-case-sensitivity).

-The following example demonstrates the difference in behaviour between `caseSensitivity: false` (the default) and `caseSensitivity: true`:
+The following example demonstrates the difference in behaviour between `caseSensitive: false` (the default) and `caseSensitive: true`:
-- With `caseSensitivity: false` (the default):
+- With `caseSensitive: false` (the default):
   - `setModel()` will perform **case-insensitive** matching against available values to decide what is enabled in the Filter List.
   - `setFilterValues()` will override the available values and force the case of the presented values in the Filter List to those provided.
     - Selected values will be maintained based upon **case-insensitive** matching, if [`newRowsAction='keep'` is set](/filter-set-data-updates/#setting-new-data).
-- With `caseSensitivity: true`:
+- With `caseSensitive: true`:
   - `setModel()` will perform **case-sensitive** matching against available values to decide what is enabled in the Filter List.
   - `setFilterValues()` will override the available values and force the case of the presented values in the Filter List to those provided.
     - Selected values will be maintained based upon **case-sensitive** matching, if [`newRowsAction='keep'` is set](/filter-set-data-updates/#setting-new-data).
 - In both cases `getModel()` and `getFilterValues()` will return the values with casing that matches those displayed in the Filter List.

-<grid-example title='Set Filter API - Case Sensitivity' name='set-filter-api-case-sensitivity' type='mixed' options='{ "enterprise": true, "exampleHeight": 570, "modules": ["clientside", "setfilter", "menu", "filterpanel"] }'></grid-example>
+<grid-example title='Set Filter API - Case Sensitivity' name='set-filter-api-case-sensitive' type='mixed' options='{ "enterprise": true, "exampleHeight": 570, "modules": ["clientside", "setfilter", "menu", "filterpanel"] }'></grid-example>